padeir0/millipascal/spec.md

 that is multi-valued, ie, a procedure with multiple returns.
 If these conditions are not met, the compiler should yield an error.
 We allow this so that procedures can return multiple values freely.
-In case multiple expressions are allowed, types should be checked in order, from left to right, so that each type on the LHS corresponts to the same type from the multi-valued expression.
+In case multiple expressions are present in the LHS, types should be checked in order, from left to right, so that each type on the LHS corresponds to the same type from the multi-valued expression.

 Arithmetical operators ('-=', '+=', '/=', '*=' and '%=')
 are included for the sake of brevity, and because they fit